andrew/ultimate-awesome/README.md

 - [awesome-coding-interview](https://github.com/xiaomingx/awesome-coding-interview) - A complete computer science study plan to become a software engineer.
 - [awesome-data-engineer](https://github.com/xiaomingx/awesome-data-engineer) - This is a repo with links to everything you'd ever want to learn about data engineering.
 - [awesome-react](https://github.com/xiaomingx/awesome-react) - A collection of awesome things regarding React ecosystem.
-- [awesome-html-css](https://github.com/zedix/awesome-html-css) - Resources on the super power of HTML and CSS.
 - [awesome-web-components](https://github.com/zedix/awesome-web-components) - A curated list of web components libraries and resources.
 - [awesome-attack-and-defense-in-nlp](https://github.com/zhjohnchan/awesome-attack-and-defense-in-nlp) - A curated list of attack and defense in NLP. :-).
 - [Awesome](https://github.com/zYeoman/Awesome) - My Awesome list.